Working with Remote QuickBooks Clients, Remotely

 - Bill.com doesn’t copy all of your QuickBooks data to the cloud – it exchanges key elements of your data that are related to the specific functions that the product provides.
 This is an excellent application for managing a client’s receivables (see this article).

 Intuit also has the “Sync Manager” tool which synchronizes your desktop database with the Intuit Cloud servers.
 This method isn’t as fully developed yet, although it is advancing rapidly.
-Two examples of management tools that you can use to work with your client database are ZenCash and Mavenlink.
+Two examples of

 Online Accounting Systems

 I can’t pass up a mention of this – if you are going to work with remote clients, consider bypassing the hassle of getting to their desktop data or the expense of hosting it in the Cloud – why not just go with a Cloud based accounting system to start with?

 Two good examples of this are QuickBooks Online and Xero – we will have articles about other products in the near future.
 I mention these two specifically because they have excellent tools set up to help the accounting professional to collaborate with a client.

 Of course, these products are different than the desktop version of QuickBooks.
 You have to understand what they can and cannot do, and evaluate what the client needs, before you can recommend any of these.
 They are excellent choices in some situations, and poor choices in others.